slub/ddev-sachsendigital/docs/manual.md

 ## cHash

-Tolerate cHash errors, which is necessary when URLs containin a `tx_dlf[id]` parameter are generated on the client.
+Tolerate cHash errors, which is necessary when URLs containing a `tx_dlf[id]` parameter are generated on the client.

 ```bash
 ddev typo3cms configuration:set FE/pageNotFoundOnCHashError 0